turtlebrowser/conan-cache/README.md

 **Works on**: Linux, Windows and MacOS

-This action was inspired by the builtin [GitHub cache action](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows), which might be more than adequate for your needs.
+This action was inspired by the builtin [GitHub Cache Action](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows), which might be more than adequate for your needs.
 See [here](https://github.com/turtlebrowser/conan-cache/blob/master/README.md#example-using-the-builtin-github-cache-instead-for-conan) for how you can use it for conan modules.
+The builtin GitHub Cache Action has some [limitations](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy), however, and tends to have a lot of intermittant failures to retrieve the cache, which can be unacceptable when building without takes a long time.

 ## Inputs